WaleedAljomah/DS_Capstone_Poisson/README.md

 In this shiny app,
 you can show the distribution based on 2 parameters (Use the sliders to change the value)

-- time in between events
+- Usual time between Events
-- time period
+- time period of interest

 the plot is showing a histogram of the events describe by density and a linear cumulative probability model

 you can show the probability of an event based on pre-seted parameters (time in between events, time period) and the value of an event of interest (Use the sliders to change the value)

-- event
+- new Events